schmettow/New_Stats/docs/index.md

 9. R is the statisticians preferred toolbox.
 80% of statistical analysis can be done with 20% of R’s full capabilities.

-## How to read this book
+## How to read this book {#how-to-read}

-Chapter \@ref(design_research) introduces a framework for quantitative design research.
+Chapter \@ref(quant-design-research) introduces a framework for quantitative design research.
 It carves out the basic elements of empirical design research, such as users, designs and performance and links them to typical research problems.
 Then the idea of design as decision making under uncertainty is developed at the example of two case studies.

-Chapter \@ref(bayesian_statistics) introduces the basic idea of Bayesian statistics, which boils down to three remarkably intuitive conjectures:
+Chapter \@ref(ebs) introduces the basic idea of Bayesian statistics, which boils down to three remarkably intuitive conjectures:

 1. uncertainty is the rule
 2. you gain more certainty by observations